Phase 0 Analysis

 Proof of Concept: Is there a need to build a prototype to prove that functionality will work as intended?
 Is there anything we need to see working in “real-life” to properly gauge its effectiveness?

-The deliverable is a summary of our findings and recommendations for moving forward to a Phase 1 development effort (and beyond).
+The final deliverable is a summary of our findings and recommendations for moving forward to a Phase 1 development effort (and beyond).
 This includes a detailed schedule and cost estimate.
 The intent is a well-defined plan that the client may use whether or not Triple Helix is contracted to develop past Phase 0.